rikirsch/ripta_transfer_research/README.md

   - How can the graphs also represent the time of day where the most transfers are happening?
   - How can the average arrival rates be calculated without grouping by hour to preserve multiple trips to the same stop within an hour?
   	- Should these bounds be placed around the scheduled time instead?
+  - Overlay an image of Rhode Island over the plot?